• Pray without ceasing. Give thanks always.

 User-friendly devotionals with audio

-• The Effects of Christianity: The Value of Human Life
+• The Effects of Christianity: The Status of Women

 By Peter Amsterdam